massimocaprinali/cloud-foundry-public/getting-started.md

   ```
   {: pre}

-  For more information, see the [Pushing an app](https://docs.cloudfoundry.org/devguide/deploy-apps/deploy-app.html).
+  For more information, see the [Pushing an app](https://docs.cloudfoundry.org/devguide/deploy-apps/deploy-app.html){: external}.

   6. Now, you can access the app by entering the following app URL in a browser:
   ```